sy2002/ai-playground/analog/README.md

   Therefore it needs to be stated that the value functions Q_a=0(s) and Q_a=1(s) are much more complex (as they contain predictions for future rewards) than a mere control policy for the CartPole.
-And this is why we need a model that is complex enough to match this complexity.
+And this is why we need a model that is itself complex enough to match this complexity.
   Our experiments have shown that Linear Regression using just four linear variables (such as the four state variables) is underfitting the data.
 So if four is not enough, how much is enough?
 Finding out the right